 ‘Do you remember now?’ she insisted coaxing him into an answer.
 He did remember that the Mistress kept the shed locked after discovering boys smoking in there and hearing gossip of shenanigans taking place during playground time.
 Besides, he did not have the courage to ask for fear of making a mistake or, worse, get embroiled in a challenging situation he did not have the guts to put right.

-As his eyes were still empty of any cognitive awareness, Leontine continued to pursue him as a detective to a fugitive from the law, to the embarrassment of both families.
+As his eyes were still empty of any cognitive awareness, Leontine continued to pursue him as a detective to a fugitive from the law to the embarrassment of both families.

 ‘How come you do not remember, Andrew dear?’